-1. Plug the network cable into the network jack (1) on the computer.
+1. Plug the network cable into the network jack (1) on the computer or on an optional docking device or expansion product.
 2. Plug the other end of the network cable into a network wall jack (2) or router.

-NOTE: If the network cable contains noise suppression circuitry (3), which prevents interference from TV and radio reception, orient the circuitry end of the cable toward the computer.
+💡 NOTE: If the network cable contains noise suppression circuitry (3), which prevents interference from TV and radio reception, orient the circuitry end of the cable toward the computer.